 Absorb the unique blend of culture, ancient tales and architectural treasures on this fascinating voyage aboard the Golden Eagle Danube Express.
 Meandering through verdant landscapes and along turquoise coastlines, this exclusive rail cruise delivers a captivating exploration of the Balkan nations and their surrounding countries.
-This vacation is also available Eastbound based on your touring preference.

 Highlights and Inclusions

 - 7 nights aboard the Golden Eagle Danube Express in a private compartment

 - Sofia city tour featuring Alexander Nevsky Cathedral

 - Tour of Belgrade including Republic Square and Knez Mihajlova Street

 - Scenic drive along the Dalmatian Coast to Dubrovnik

 - Mostar city tour including Turkish House and the mosque

 - Sightseeing in Trieste including Piazza Unita d'Italia, and the Church of San Giusto